 Photosensitivity manifested by an exaggerated sunburn reaction has been observed in some individuals taking tetracyclines.
 Patients apt to be exposed to direct sunlight or ultraviolet light should be advised that this reaction can occur with tetracycline drugs, and treatment should be discontinued at the first evidence of skin erythema.

 As with other antibacterial preparations, use of this drug may result in overgrowth of non-susceptible organisms, including fungi.
-If superinfection occurs, Doxycycline capsules should be discontinued and appropriate therapy instituted.
+If superinfection occurs, the antibiotic should be discontinued and appropriate therapy instituted.

 Although IH typically resolves after discontinuation of treatment, the possibility for permanent visual loss exists.
 If visual disturbance occurs during treatment, prompt ophthalmologic evaluation is warranted.
 Since intracranial pressure can remain elevated for weeks after drug cessation patients should be monitored until they stabilize.